 They restore the acid mantle

-Our acid mantle has a high content of free fatty acids, this mantle prevents penetration of foreign bodies, which brings us back to the importance of external and internal application of EFA’s.
+Our acid mantle has a high content of free fatty acids, this mantle prevents the penetration of foreign bodies, which brings us back to the importance of external and internal application of EFA’s.

 They assist in oxygen transfer

-They encourage oxygen to be transported through your body and across your cell membranes, assisting with oxidation of foods for energy.
+They encourage oxygen to be transported through your body and across your cell membranes, assisting with the oxidation of foods for energy.

 They support ceramides

 They are vital for the proper functioning and formation of Ceramides.

 Ceramides represent a major percentage of the lipids found in the outer layer of your skin, they are important for the maintenance of water in the skin, the fatty acid Linoleic Acid has been found to be linked to the formation of ceramides.
 Follow this link to find out about the amazing role that linoleic acid has on the body.